dask/dask/docs/source/scheduler-overview.rst

 Using ``compute`` methods
 -------------------------

-Most of the time when working with dask collections you shouldn't need to interact with scheduler ``get`` functions directly.
+When working with dask collections, you will rarely need to interact with scheduler ``get`` functions directly.
 Each collection has a default scheduler, and a built-in ``compute`` method that calculates the output of the collection: